Chance Kelly: Personal life

 Chance Kelly's maternal grandfather was screenwriter William Fay (Kid Galahad, Alfred Hitchcock Presents, Schlitz Playhouse).

 Chance Kelly's great, great, great uncle was Honest John Kelly.
-John Kelly was one of the first Irish-Catholics to be elected in U.S. Congress in 1856.
-He would go on to become Sheriff of New York, and later take over and re-organize Tammany Hall in the wake of the Boss Tweed era.
+John Kelly was the first Catholic elected in U.S. Congress in 1856.
+He would go on to be Sheriff of New York, and would subsequently take over and re-organize Tammany Hall in the wake of the Boss Tweed era.
 John Kelly was a fierce defender of the rights of New York immigrants from all parts of the world.
 He is entombed beneath the Basilica of Old St. Patrick's Cathedral on Mulberry Street in NYC, where he and the venerable Pierre Toussaint were fellow parishioners.
+Chance is currently producing a documentary on this John Kelly.

 Chance Kelly holds a BA from New York University and an MS from Columbia University.